 A complaint of unlawful discrimination, harassment, intimidation or bullying may be filed by an individual who alleges that that individual has personally suffered unlawful discrimination, harassment, intimidation or bullying or by one who believes any specific class of individuals has been subjected to unlawful discrimination, harassment, intimidation or bullying, or by a duly authorized representative who alleges that an individual student has been subjected to discrimination, harassment, intimidation, or bullying.
-An investigation of alleged unlawful discrimination, harassment, intimidation or bullying shall be initiated by filing a complaint no later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurred, or the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying unless the time for filing is extended by the Superintendent or designee, upon written request by the complainant setting forth the reasons for the extension.
-Such extension by the Superintendent or designee shall be made in writing.
-The period for filing may be extended by the Superintendent or designee for good cause for a period not to exceed ninety (90) calendar days following the expiration of the six-month time period.
-The Superintendent shall respond immediately upon a receipt of a request for extension.
+An investigation of alleged unlawful discrimination, harassment, intimidation or bullying shall be initiated by filing a complaint no later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurred, or the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying unless the time for filing is extended by the Chief Executive Officer or designee, upon written request by the complainant setting forth the reasons for the extension.
+Such extension by the Chief Executive Officer or designee shall be made in writing.
+The period for filing may be extended by the Chief Executive Officer or designee for good cause for a period not to exceed ninety (90) calendar days following the expiration of the six-month time period.
+The Chief Executive Officer shall respond immediately upon a receipt of a request for extension.

 All other complaints under this Policy shall be filed not later than one (1) year from the date the alleged violation occurred.
-For complaints relating to the LCAP, the date of the alleged violation is the date on which the OMI Board of Directors approved the LCAP or the annual update was adopted by OMI.
+For complaints relating to the LCAP, the date of the alleged violation is the date on which the MWA Board of Directors approved the LCAP or the annual update was adopted by MWA.

 The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and date stamp.
+A pupil fees complaint may be filed with the Director of MWA, the CEO or the compliance officer.

 Complaints filed pursuant to this Policy must be in writing and signed.
 A signature may be handwritten, typed (including in an email) or electronically generated.
 Only complaints regarding pupil fees or LCAP compliance may be filed anonymously as set forth in this Policy.
-If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, OMI staff shall assist the complainant in the filing of the complaint.
+If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, MWA staff shall assist the complainant in the filing of the complaint.

-• Step 2: Mediation
+Step 2: Mediation